renpy/renpy/sphinx/source/config.rst

     screen that Ren'Py will draw pictures to.

     This can be used to configure Ren'Py to only allow certain sizes of screen.
-For example, the following code allows only integer multiples of the original screen size::
+For example, the following allows only integer multiples of the original screen size::

         init python: